A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders: Regularity and compactness

 In this section we will see that the collection of solutions of \eqref{eq:TWE} is locally compact.
 The relatively compact neighborhoods are determined by sub-superlevel sets of the energy functional.
 These results, in a way, replace the Palais-Smale condition which appears in classical Morse theory, and will form one of the cornerstones in defining the Floer boundary operator.

 Throughout this section we let $J = (j_-,j_+)$, where $-\infty \leq j_- < j_+ \leq +\infty$.
 Given numbers $a, b \in \R$, define

+where $\calE_f$ is as defined in section \ref{subsec:Lyapunov}.
 Note that when $f$, $g$, and $c$ are independent of $t$ and hypothesis \ref{H:cone_condition} is satisfied, then the set $\calA_a^b(J,f,g,c)$ consists of all solutions to \eqref{eq:TWE} whose energy remains between $a$ and $b$.
 Whenever the choices of $f$, $g$, and $c$ are clear we shall suppress them from the notation.
 We will also write $\calA_a^b$ instead of $\calA_a^b(\R,f,g,c)$.